chrisbloom7/dotfiles/readme.md

 First, go through the checklist below to make sure you didn't forget anything before you wipe your hard drive.

 - Did you commit and push any changes/branches to your git repositories?
-- Did you remember to save all important documents from non-iCloud directories?
+- Did you remember to save all open work?
-- Did you save all of your work from apps which aren't synced through iCloud?
+- Did you backup all important files which aren't synced through iCloud, Dropbox, Google Drive, Adobe Cloud, etc?
 - Did you remember to export important data from your local database?
 - Did you update [mackup](https://github.com/lra/mackup) to the latest version and run `mackup backup`?